Go to the Subjects section

 Chrissie conducts research in the broad area of Peace and Conflict Studies, with an emphasis on intrastate violent conflict and its resolution.
 She is particularly interested in the study of violence and crime in the context of peacebuilding.

-She has carried out extensive fieldwork in Northern Ireland, Jordan and South Africa on issues such as post-conflict violence and violent xenophobia.
-She has written two books on political violence and crime in the contexts of war and peace, and has published several journal articles on these and related topics.
-Dr Steenkamp is currently conducting research on the involvement of armed groups in organised crime during the Syrian civil war, and is writing a book on the relationship between peacebuilding and organised crime.
-Dr Steenkamp has acted as a reviewer for various peer reviewed journals, including Disasters; Stability: The international journal for security and development; Political Psychology ; International Studies Review; Journal of Conflict Transformation and Security (online)and Journal on Conflict Management and Peace Science.
+She has carried out extensive fieldwork in Northern Ireland, Jordan and South Africa on issues related to post-conflict violence and organised crime.
+She has written two books on violence and crime in the contexts of war and peace, and has published several journal articles on these and related topics.
+Dr Steenkamp is currently conducting research on the use of tunnels in conflicts in the Middle East, as well as on narcotics and organised crime in Jordan.
+She has started work on a new book about the relationship between peacebuilding and organised crime in the Middle East.
+Dr Steenkamp has acted as a reviewer for various peer reviewed journals and academic publishers, and has externally examined PhD theses at universities in South Africa, England and Australia.

 She is the co-ordinator of the Critical Security Studies research group within the Department and is a member of the Board of the Centre for Global Politics, Economy and Society.